zcc861007/HyperMorphBSA/README.md

 ## Model Implementation

-For a concise overview, please check the [blog article](https://zcc861007.github.io/MyBlog/blog/unsup-dl-def-reg/) for a brief introduction.
-Detailed methodology and evaluation can be found in the [original paper](https://academic.oup.com/radadv/article/1/3/umae020/7727676).
+For a concise overview of the model implementaion, please check the [blog article](https://zcc861007.github.io/MyBlog/blog/unsup-dl-def-reg/).
+More detailed methodology and evaluation can be found in the [original paper](https://academic.oup.com/radadv/article/1/3/umae020/7727676).

 ## Citation